kubernetes-csi/csi-driver-smb/deploy/example/smb-provisioner/README.md

-## Set up a SMB server and a deployment to access SMB server on a Kubernetes cluster
+## Set up a Samba Server and a deployment to access Samba Server on a Kubernetes cluster
 This page will show you how to:
- - set up a SMB server deployment on a Kubernetes cluster, the file share data is stored on local disk.
+ - set up a Samba Server deployment on a Kubernetes cluster, the file share data is stored on local disk.
- - set up a deployment to access SMB server on a Kubernetes cluster
+ - set up a deployment to access Samba Server on a Kubernetes cluster

 ### Stey-by-step
  - Use `kubectl create secret` to create `smbcreds` with SMB username, password